renatomerli/snakewar/README.md

 The Snake game has become a popular case study of AI topics and this project provides an engine that validates and presents all games in the multiplayer environment, giving the student the possibility to focus only on the game resolution algorithm

-It is a functional but beta version, working with the engine and "players" running in the same process

 A simple "player" function is already provided for testing

 To create a "player" code all you have to do is write your algorithm in a function that receives all the game data and returns with the game decision